fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations.md

 * `items` is an object array that defines individual annotation items contained in one annotation group.

-## Add different types of annotations
+## Add Different types of Annotations

 You can add the following types of annotations to your chart: